NYPL/dgx-homepage/ReadMe.md

 ## Changelog

 ### v1.2.6
-#### Added
+#### Updated
-- HTTPS fix and the JavaScript fallback for the log in button on the Header Component.
+- the Header Component to v1.5.1.
+The update includes HTTPS fix and the JavaScript fallback for the log in button on the Header Component.

 ### v1.2.5
 #### Added